olmokramer/atom-cursor-blink-interval/README.md

+# Unmaintained

+This package is unmaintained.
+If you want to take over maintainance, please open an issue and I'll try to transfer the repository to you soon.
+In the meantime, https://atom.io/packages/stop-cursor-blinking provides a means to disable cursor blinking.

 # cursor-blink-interval

 Simple package that controls the cursor blinking interval.
 Set to `0` to disable cursor blinking (well... it will blink once every ~50 days).